verajosemanuel/tidyviz/packages_list.md

    <td style="text-align:left;"> expss </td>
    <td style="text-align:left;"> Tables with Labels and Some Useful Functions from Spreadsheets
 and 'SPSS' Statistics </td>
-   <td style="text-align:left;"> Package provides tabulation functions with support of 'SPSS'-style labels,
+   <td style="text-align:left;"> Package provides tabulation functions with support for 'SPSS'-style
-    multiple / nested banners, weights and multiple-response variables.
-    Additionally it offers useful functions for data processing in the social / marketing research surveys - popular data transformation functions from 'SPSS' Statistics ('RECODE', 'COUNT', 'COMPUTE', 'DO IF', etc.) and 'Excel' ('COUNTIF', 'VLOOKUP', etc.).
+        labels, multiple / nested banners, weights, multiple-response variables and significance testing.
+There are facilities for nice output of tables in 'knitr', R notebooks, 'Shiny' and 'Jupyter' notebooks.
+Proper methods for labelled variables add value labels support to base R functions and to some functions from other packages.
+Additionally, the package offers useful functions for data processing in marketing research / social surveys - popular data transformation functions from 'SPSS' Statistics ('RECODE', 'COUNT', 'COMPUTE', 'DO IF', etc.) and 'Excel' ('COUNTIF', 'VLOOKUP', etc.).
+Package is intended to help people to move data processing from 'Excel'/'SPSS' to R. </td>
-    Proper methods for labelled variables add value labels support to base R and other packages.
-    Package aimed to help people to move data processing from 'Excel'/'SPSS' to R. </td>
    <td style="text-align:left;"> https://gdemin.github.io/expss/ </td>
   </tr>
   <tr>